PiruU/smartrechords_agreements/README.md

 # smartrechords_agreements
-SmartRe Chords App Privacy Policy and Terms of Use
+SmartReChords App Privacy Policy and Terms of Use